ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step01.md

-# Generate the Application
+# Lab: Generate the Application

 The first step is to create the application and connect the application to Ionic Pro.
-To do this we will use the `ionic start` command.
+To do this you will use the `ionic start` command.

 1. at a command prompt, change directory to your working folder
-1. type: `ionic start ionic-weather tabs --type=angular --cordova`
+1. type: `ionic start ionic-weather tabs --cordova`

 This process will run for a while.
 It will generate the application from a starter template, set up the application to use Cordova, install the required libraries via NPM, initialize the git repository for the application, and perform the initial git commit.